the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern-advanced/remember-last-searches.md

 The `getLastSearches` function now returns search terms instead of URLs.
 The actual `searchTerm` is passed to the inline handler instead of the `url`.
 By mapping over the list of `urls` in `getLastSearches`, we can extract the search term for each `url` within the array's map method.
 Making it more concise, it can also look like this:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
-const getLastSearches = urls =>
+const getLastSearches = (urls) =>
 # leanpub-start-insert
   urls.slice(-5).map(extractSearchTerm);
 # leanpub-end-insert
 ~~~~~~~

 Now we'll provide functionality for the new handler used by every button, since clicking one of these buttons should trigger another search.
-Since we use the `urls` state for fetching data, and since we know the last URL is always used for data fetching, concat a new `url` to the list of `urls` to trigger another search request:
+Since we use the `urls` state for fetching data, and since we know the last URL is always used for data fetching, concatenate a new `url` to the list of `urls` to trigger another search request:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...

 # leanpub-start-insert
-  const handleLastSearch = searchTerm => {
+  const handleLastSearch = (searchTerm) => {
     const url = `${API_ENDPOINT}${searchTerm}`;
     setUrls(urls.concat(url));
   };